typo3-on-aws/Documentation/src/how-to/mount-an-aws-s3-bucket.md

 ---
 title: Mount an AWS S3 Bucket
-#subtitle: ...
+firstHeadline: Mount an AWS S3 Bucket
+section: How-to
+breadcrumb:
+    - label: 'How-to'
+      url: '../'
 ---

-## Introduction
+### Introduction

 This article is based on the assumption that you are using one of our TYPO3-on-AWS machines images in its default setup.

 The steps below describe how to access a S3 bucket just like a folder on your file system.
-The approach uses [s3fs](https://github.com/s3fs-fuse/s3fs-fuse){.fa-icon .fa-right-external-link-alt}, which is a FUSE (File System in User Space) based solution to mount/unmount an [Amazon S3](http://aws.amazon.com/s3/){.fa-icon .fa-right-external-link-alt} storage bucket and use system commands with S3. s3fs lets you mount a bucket as a local read/write file system and to store files/folders natively and transparently.
+The approach uses [s3fs](https://github.com/s3fs-fuse/s3fs-fuse), which is a FUSE (File System in User Space) based solution to mount/unmount an [Amazon S3](http://aws.amazon.com/s3/) storage bucket and use system commands with S3. s3fs lets you mount a bucket as a local read/write file system and to store files/folders natively and transparently.

 Please see the resources at the end of this document for further details about s3fs and Amazon S3.

 <hr />

-> ### Experimental {.warning .warning-headline .warning-icon}
+> #### Experimental {.warning .warning-headline .warning-icon}
 >
 > It is important to understand that this solution is experimental and not my recommendation for a production environment.
-> If you plan to store files decentralized, Amazon offers a simple, scalable, fully managed elastic NFS file system called [Amazon EFS](https://aws.amazon.com/efs/){.fa-icon .fa-right-external-link-alt}.
+> If you plan to store files decentralized, Amazon offers a simple, scalable, fully managed elastic NFS file system called [Amazon EFS](https://aws.amazon.com/efs/).

 <hr />

-## Preparation
+### Preparation

 Before you start, determine the version of Debian GNU/Linux you are using by executing the following command: